Paul Novick

-Pesakh "Paul" Novick (7 September 1891 – 21 August 1989) was a radical Jewish-American journalist, political commentator, and editor.
+Pesakh "Paul" Novick (Yiddish: פסח נאוויק; September 7, 1891 – August 21, 1989) was a Belarusian-born Jewish American journalist, editor, translator and political commentator.
 Novick is best remembered as the long time editor-in-chief of the Communist Party Yiddish-language daily Morgen Freiheit (Morning Freedom) and of the Communist-affiliated English-language magazine Jewish Life.
-Novick was expelled from the Communist Party in 1972 for challenging Soviet foreign policy (specifically as it pertained to Czechoslovakia, Afghanistan, and Israel), and for openly supporting Zionism.
+Novick was expelled from the Communist Party in 1972 for challenging Soviet foreign policy (specifically as it pertained to Czechoslovakia and Israel), and for allegedly supporting Zionism.